wp-plugins/flickr-tag/readme.txt

 == Frequently Asked Questions ==

+= What's new in 2.4? =
+* Fixed issue with insertion of images into editor.
+* Better error reporting.
+* New photostream option.

 = What's new in 2.3? =
 * Compatability with 2.7.
 * Removed use of header() in admin section; should remove errors sometimes displayed on screen.